The Little Humpbacked Horse (1947 film): Plot

 With Konyok-gorbunoks help, Ivan catches one and brings it back to the Tsar.
 Spalnik tells the Tsar to make Ivan catch a beautiful Tsar-Maid, so the Tsar summons him and tells him that the consequences will be dire if he doesn't bring her within three weeks.
 Ivan again manages to do this.

 The elderly Tsar is overjoyed and begs the young Tsar-Maid to marry him, but she refuses, telling him that she would only marry him if he were young and handsome, and that to become young and handsome he would need to bathe first in boiling milk, then in boiling water, and finally in freezing water.
 Spalnik tells him to try this out on Ivan first, hoping at last to be rid of his nemesis.
 The Tsar agrees, and when Ivan protests upon being told of this the Tsar orders him to be thrown into prison until everything is ready the next morning.
 Konyok-gorbunok comes to Ivan and through the prison bars tells him not to worry - to simply whistle for him in the morning and let him put a magic spell on the water so that it will not be harmful to him.
 Spalnik overhears this, and kidnaps Konyok-gorbunok just as he is walking away from Ivan.

 In the morning, Ivan whistles for Konyok-gorbunok, who is tied up in a bag.
 He manages to free himself eventually, knocking Spalnik out a window and into a well.
-Spalnik presumably falls to his death when the rope holding the bucket breaks, and Konyok-gorbunok comes to Ivan's rescue at the last moment, putting a spell on the three cauldrons of water.
+Spalnik presumably falls to his death when the rope holding the bucket breaks, and Konyok-gorbunok comes to Ivan's rescue at the last moment, putting a spell on each of the cauldrons.
 Ivan jumps into the boiling milk, then the boiling water and then the freezing water, and emerges as a handsome young man instead of a boy.
 The young Tsar-Maid falls in love with him and they walk away.
 Meanwhile, the Tsar gets excited and decides that he also wants to be young and handsome.
 However, the spell is no longer working, so after he jumps into the boiling milk he doesn't come back out.
 Ivan, meanwhile, takes the Tsar-Maid as his own wife and becomes the new Tsar, with Konyok-gorbunok continuing to follow him as his friend.